Categories

 1. Firestarter

 The ability to light a stove is critical for hydration, so you must have a reliable firestarter.
 I have tried various refillable lighters and all have failed.
 Waterproof matches tend to fail in Pacific Northwest winter conditions.
 The scratch pads disintegrate and the matches turn to a soft or brittle paste.
 In cold high-elevation weather, the most reliable lighters are the simple Bic lighters (the solid ones, not the clear ones).
-A small flint is the best backup tool, but using them requires practice.
-It is hard to strike a flint close enough to the fuel to ignite a liquid-fuel stove.
+Simply dropping a lighter in the snow can prevent it from working.
+A small flint is the best backup and most reliable tool.
+Using a flint requires practice.
+It can be hard to strike a flint close enough to the fuel to ignite a liquid-fuel stove.

 2. Cooking system